 Delegates bounced back and forth between weak chief Executives dominated by Congress and strong Executives independent of Congress.
 Ditto for term length and re-eligibility for office.
-A weak Executive, a simple administrator of the law, could be trusted for much longer terms, perhaps even for life on condition of good behavior, than a strong Executive with a veto power over congressional bills, military duties, and influence over judicial appointments and treaties.
+A weak Executive, a simple administrator of the law could be trusted for much longer terms, perhaps even for life on condition of good behavior, rather than a strong Executive with a veto power over congressional bills, military duties, and influence over judicial appointments and treaties.

 • If the Executive was appointed by Congress, expect a creature of Congress.

 • Popular nationwide election by freeholders?
 Only one vote in favor.

 • House appointment retained by 9-1 vote.

 • State legislatures to appoint electors was defeated 8-2.

 • One election, Executive-for-life conditioned on good behavior was defeated 6-4.

 Notice that four States voted for an Executive-for-life, and only two voted in favor of State-appointed electors.
 Such was the discomfort and disorientation.